Debbie Anderson, Director of Exceptional Student Education

 Linda Andrews, ESE Transition Program Facilitator, assists stakeholders who work with students in preparation for adulthood, ages 14-21, to improve the transition planning process.
 Continuous collaboration and annual review of each student’s IEP postsecondary goals in education, training, employment, career, and independent living as well as self-determination skills are required.
 Some ongoing initiatives are to build capacity, ensure compliance, and sustain the Tri-County Transition Interagency Collaborative with the goal of informing and bringing together the community agencies, schools, and families of Santa Rosa, Okaloosa, and Escambia County School Districts.
 In addition to her commitment of thirty-three years as a professional educator, Linda Andrews’ expertise in being married for also thirty-three years has provided her with the blessings of being a mother and a grandparent.
 These personal roles contribute to her insight and compassion for families regarding the educational and life after high school challenges.
 Having the opportunity to assist families and impart knowledge of available options and supports empowers as well as enables many families to feel a renewed optimism which overshadows that fear and uncertainty about the future.
 She tells parents that it’s okay to ask questions, say that you don’t understand, or that it’s overwhelming; the transition team is available to provide support and services.
 Mrs. Andrews wants families to realize that most young adults even with significant challenges are able and have the potential for employment as well as greater independence with support in order to become a contributing adult and member of society.
 Mrs. Andrews has raised a family of four children while developing her own career and truly values the importance of being a lifelong learner and steward of knowledge.
 She enjoys her career and pursues with passion to make a difference in the lives of children.
 Mrs. Andrews has spent over twenty-five years as a classroom teacher in three Florida counties, rural to inner city backgrounds, but for the duration of her career, other professional stakeholders are and will be her other students.
 Contact Linda Andrews via email: firstname.lastname@example.org or call (850) 983-5168.

-Cindy Lawson, ESE Bookkeeper
+Stephanie Hail, ESE Bookkeeper

-Dawn Williams, Secretary
+Dawn Phillips, Secretary

-Jada Southers, ESE Secretary
+Jada Southers, Secretary

-Jenifer Higginbothem, ESE Secretary
+Jenifer Higginbothem, Secretary

-Lisa Kay, Clerical Data
+Lisa Kay, Secretary

-Starlinn Phillips, ESE Secretary
+Starlinn Phillips, Secretary